Skip to Content

 • Don’t add too much flour!
 Add in additional flour 1 Tbsp at a time, and check the dough using the finger test.
 When you poke the dough with your finger, it should feel tacky but not sticky.
 As you pull your finger away, there should be no residue on your finger.

-• Use a ruler to make sure your dough is rolled out to the right size (12 in x 18 in) and cut into 9 even pieces.
+• Use a ruler to make sure your dough is rolled out to the right size (12 in x 18 in).

-• Cut 9 equally sized cinnamon rolls from your log to make sure they all bake evenly.
+• Cut 9 equally sized cinnamon rolls to make sure they all bake evenly.

 • Bake the cinnamon rolls in a metal, 8-inch square pan if possible!
 A round, 8-inch metal pan can be used too.